MartinKristof/training/presentation-next.md

 ---

 - Route handlers are colocated with your routes, and support dynamic segments, catch-all, and route groups.
-- **Difference from Pages Router:** No need for `api/` prefix in the URL, and you have full control over HTTP methods and runtime.
 - [Official documentation: Route Handlers](https://nextjs.org/docs/app/building-your-application/routing/route-handlers)

 ---